hwangy/DistributedWireProtocols/design_notebook.md

 We've realized that the username needs to be set for many of the methods to work, on the client side.
 As a result, we have added the `username` field to many of the requests, and the client will only allow methods other than `CREATE_USER` to be called if `username` is set.

+We also realized we need to treat messages and API calls separately; we don't want the client to mistake a message as a response to a request.
+Thus, we are augmenting our wire protocol to specify whether it corresponds to a message or API response.